 And then, under all this, you’d expect some fancy high heel sandals, but no, what you will find are a pair of sporty sneakers.
 Honestly, this aspect of Iranian fashion remained a mystery to me.

-Dress code for solo female travellers in Iran
+Dress code for women travelling to Iran

 1. Buy one shawl that you can use as a headscarf in a colour that can fit with most of your clothes.
 Iran is a great place to buy them.